 W365 Theories and Practices of Editing (3 cr.)
 Instruction and practice in the mechanical, stylistic, and substantive editing of English nonfiction prose, from a wide variety of genres and on a wide variety of subjects.

 W370 Creativity and Problem Solving (3 cr.)
-This course investigates the underlying cognitive patterns of creativity and problemsolving as they relate to the writing process.
+Investigates the underlying cognitive patterns of creativity and problem-solving as they relate to the writing process.